The London Gazette: "Gazetted"

 In time of war, dispatches from the various conflicts are published in The London Gazette.
-Soldiers who are mentioned in despatches will also be named in the Gazette.
+Soldiers who are mentioned in despatches are also named in the Gazette.
 When members of the armed forces are promoted, and these promotions are published here, the person is said to have been "gazetted".

 Being "gazetted" (or "in the gazette") also meant having official notice of one's bankruptcy published, as in the classic ten-line poem comparing the stolid tenant farmer of 1722 to the lavishly spending faux-genteel farmers of 1822: